sachinsu/sachinsu.github.io/work_journal/life.md

     - choose the veggies that are stressed out
     - Put the sugar at the end of the meal

-- Health advice by Prof valter
+- Health advice by Prof walter
     - Eat mostly vegan, plus a little fish, limiting meals with fish to a maximum of two or three per week.
 Choose fish, crustaceans, and mollusks with a high omega-3, omega-6, and vitamin B12 content (salmon, anchovies, sardines, cod, sea bream, trout, clams, shrimp.
 Pay attention to the quality of the fish, choosing those with low levels of mercury.
 	- If you are below the age of 65, keep protein intake low (0.31 to 0.36 grams per pound of body weight).
 That comes to 40 to 47 grams of proteins per day for a person weighing 130 pounds, and 60 to 70 grams of protein per day for someone weighing 200 to 220 pounds.
 Over age 65, you should slightly increase protein intake but also increase consumption of fish, eggs, white meat, and products derived from goats and sheep to preserve muscle mass.
 Consume beans, chickpeas, green peas, and other legumes as your main source of protein.
 	- Minimize saturated fats from animal and vegetable sources (meat, cheese) and sugar, and maximize good fats and complex carbs.
 Eat whole grains and high quantities of vegetables (tomatoes, broccoli, carrots, legumes, etc.) with generous amounts of olive oil (3 tablespoons per day) and nuts (1 ounce per day).